 Diana Grey has a Public Relations major with over five years of work experience, including writing for Wealthsimple.
 After graduating, she joined a tech software startup company as a marketing assistant manager.
 At the company she has majored in content marketing and closing customers.
 She understands the science of SEO and produces highly rating articles.

-Do you have investments that generate returns?
-Then you’ll need to fill out the T5 once tax season rolls around.
+Do you have investments such as stocks or a savings account that generate returns?
+Then you’ll need a T5 once tax season rolls around.

 What is a T5 Slip?

 Also known as the Statement of Investment Income, a T5 slip is one of CRA's taxpayer slips Canadian residents file to report their income from various investments.
-The financial institution where you’ve opened your investment account will generate a T5 for you, but keep in mind that CRA won't tax income that’s under $50, so most financial institutions won't issue T5 slips if your income is below this amount.
+The financial institution where you’ve opened your investment account will generate a T5 for you, but keep in mind that the CRA doesn’t require a T5 for amounts under $50, so most financial institutions won't issue T5 slips if your income is below this amount.
 However, you must report all income in the T5, which calls for accurate recordkeeping.

 Where Do I Send My T5 Slip?

-Once you have filed your T5 slip with relevant information, you should submit it before the indicated deadlines to avoid penalties.
-You can complete the submission online, which is the most convenient way to file your taxes.
+You can complete the T5 online, which is the most convenient way to file your taxes.
 You can also download the T5 and other taxpayer slips from CRA's official site, fill them out, and mail them to CRA offices in your province.
 However, NETFILE and EFILE online submissions will save you the time, unless you want hard copies to review.

 Who Should Fill Out a T5?